shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 ## Configuration

-By default, Tiny Cloud expects configuration at `/etc/conf.d/tiny-cloud`, although the location can be overridden by setting the `TINY_CLOUD_CONF` environment variable.
-The stock [`etc/conf.d/tiny-cloud`]( etc/conf.d/tiny-cloud) file contains details of all tuneable settings.
+By default, Tiny Cloud expects configuration at `/etc/conf.d/tiny-cloud`, The stock [`etc/conf.d/tiny-cloud`](etc/conf.d/tiny-cloud) file contains details of all tuneable settings.

 *Because Tiny Cloud does not currently do auto-detection, you **MUST** set a configuration value for `CLOUD` indicating which cloud provider will be used.